Academic Job Search Toolkit

 - CV: Highlights your academic background, skills and accomplishments

 - Cover letter: Establishes your interest and credentials relative to the position

 - Statement of research: Shows how you plan to continue your academic research

 - Statement of teaching philosophy: Expresses who you are in the classroom

 - Recommendation letters: Reinforces your abilities from an outside perspective

 We can help.

 The Academic Job Search Handbook, available in the Career Services office, is an excellent — and well-regarded — resource on the academic job application process.

-You can also schedule an appointment with our graduate career counselor, Amy Pszczolkowski, by calling 609-258-1090.
+You can also schedule an appointment with Kate Coppola, senior associate director, career advising, by calling 609-258-1090.
 We are here to review your CV, cover letter, teaching philosophy statement or other documents as you prepare.